Bug report #3714

 --help and other QGIS options see PR 2496, introducing '--' as an additional option to mark all following arguments as files.

-#11 Updated by Martin Dobias about 4 years ago
+#11 Updated by Martin Dobias over 4 years ago

 Thanks for the work, Sebastian!